jessicayuen/cmput401-lab1/README.md

 Basic Tutorial to Python

 To run:
-	- Clone respository.
+* Clone the respository.
-	- cd into the directory you cloned the repository.
+* cd into the directory you cloned the repository.
-	- execute: python name-family.py -v
+* execute: python name-family.py -v